Don't miss our holiday offer - up to 50% OFF!

 Do the Steelbody benches fit inside the racks?

 Yes.
-Both the Adjustable Utility Bench (STB-10105) and the Flat Bench (STB-10101) are sized to roll right into the Monster Cage and Full Rack for bench press and incline work.
+The SteelBody deluxe bench (STB-10105) and Flat Bench (STB-10101) roll directly into the Monster Cage and Full Rack.

 How much ceiling height do I need for the Monster Cage or Full Rack?